zeerakmo/Level4IndividualProject/timelog.md

   * Altered tables in report to be actual latex tables instead of images and cleaned formatting of figures

 ## 30 Mar 2021
+* *0.5 hour*
+	* Had meeting with supervisor and discussed changed and submitted a real 1st draft that would actually get proper written feedback
 * *8 hour*
   * Refactored entire report
   * Moved the dataset bias into the discussion section
   * Moved algorithms to background section
-  * Changed methedology to evalutation because the paper made more sense
+  * Changed methodology to evaluation because the paper made more sense
-  * Had meeting with supervisor and discussed changed and submitted a real 1st draft that would actually get proper written feedback
   * Worked on changing background section first paragraph to help describe facial detection easier
   * Changed discussion section content to flow better aswell as relate to the research question better

 ## 31 Mar 2021

 * *8 hour*
-  * Started at the introduction and backgrond and started to add in more information for feature based methods and image based methods
+  * Started at the introduction and background and started to add in more information for feature based methods and image based methods
-  * Altered disucssion to do with dataset bias
+  * Altered discussion to do with dataset bias
   * Changed introduction to explain the face detection better
   * Changed headings to make more sense and separated image sizes to look neater